MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 - Optionally: Review [File handlers in the MIP SDK](concept-handler-file-cpp.md) concepts.

 > [!IMPORTANT]
-> If too much time passes between the completion of this Quickstart, and the previous "Quickstart: List sensitivity labels", the static token used in the latter will expire.
+> If too much time passes between the completion of the previous Quickstart "List sensitivity labels", and this one, the static token created in the former will expire.
 If so, you will need to generate a new token and update your `AcquireOAuth2Token()` implementation again.
 See [Update the token acquisition logic with a valid access token](quick-file-list-labels-cpp.md#update-the-token-acquisition-logic-with-a-valid-access-token) for more details.

 ## Implement an observer class to monitor the File handler object